-Cybersecurity leaders have to be in constant communications with our workers and ecosystems.
+Cybersecurity leaders must be in constant communications with our workers and ecosystems.
 They have to educate everyone and practice what they preach.

 - When working remotely, keep business and personal accounts separate.
 The bleed over of risk from personal to business can be detrimental to a company or government organization.

-- Make sure users know what to do if a device is lost, stolen or compromised in any other way.
+- Make sure users know what to do if a device is lost, stolen or compromised.
 Make sure IT and security teams have the proper tools for monitoring and visibility across cloud environments.

 - Apply the same principles in the cloud as you would on premises—including decisions about what is most important to protect, prioritizing resources and having the ability to see and stop threats that pose the greatest risks to your core mission.

 Most of all, and I can’t stress this enough, try to keep things as simple as possible.
 In an environment of uncertainty, keep complexity at bay.

 Many organizations are trying to adapt to the unprecedented disruptions.
 They have to be flexible.
 In military terms, we would be looking at the difference between a raid and a movement-to-contact operation.
 With a raid, you have a great deal of certainty, detailed intelligence on the threat, an organized and synchronized plan and everything built around clockwork precision.

 Movement-to-contact is exactly the opposite.
 You are dealing with uncertainty and don’t know precisely where the threat is and how it will react.
 You don’t commit the entire organization up front, you hold a lot in reserve.
 You may start with a small reconnaissance force, relying on clear communication to gain the intelligence to decide what to do next.

 You need to have flexibility and resources in reserve to deal with the unknown.
 That’s the situation we find ourselves in with the pandemic and cybersecurity threats.